cybprojects65/ToneUnitMarker/README.md

     -o: output file (.LAB) to write (=<audiofilename>.lab)
     -s: start time (in seconds) of  the analysis on the input file (=-1 entire file)
     -d: end time (in seconds) of the analysis on the input file (=-1 entire file)
+    -L: maximum length of the Tone Unit in s (suggested value=30) - This an alternative to the search for the minimum number of tone units
+    -S: option to save or not the detected TUs when using maximum length search (default=true)
+    -F: The folder in which the TUs will be saved when in max-length mode
     -h: help